What does this dashboard tell me?

 The Proxy Performance dashboard

-To open the Proxy Performance dashboard:
+To access the Proxy Performance dashboard using the Edge UI:

-- Select API Proxy Performance.
 The dashboard opens as shown below:

 What does this dashboard measure?